uhuruos/CloverOS/FAQ.md

 ## Binary details
 The mirrors have an index page that details this: https://useast.cloveros.ga https://uswest.cloveros.ga https://fr.cloveros.ga https://uk.cloveros.ga https://nl.cloveros.ga https://au.cloveros.ga

+## Firefox and Pulseaudio
+Firefox on CloverOS still works with ALSA.
+If this changes, it will be built with apulse.

 ## What is CloverOS Libre?
 CloverOS Libre doesn't have the `sys-kernel/linux-firmware` package.